ansys/pyansys-geometry/README.rst

 * ``linux-latest``
 * ``linux-latest-unstable``

-Next, you will be ready to run the Geometry service directly from PyGeometry:
+Next, you will be ready to run the Geometry service directly from PyAnsys Geometry:

 .. code:: python